lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 the rule to reconstruct [0x00, 0x1234, 0xABCD] applying a OR operator between the target value stored in the rule and the compressed field value sent.

+-->

 ## Packet processing

 The compression/decompression process follows several steps:

 * compression rule selection: the goal is to identify which rule(s) will be used to compress the headers.
-To each field is associated a matching operator for compression.
+Each field is associated to a matching operator for compression.
 Each header field's value is compared to the corresponding target value stored in the rule for that field using the matching operator.
-If all the fields in the packet's header satisfied the all the matching operators of a rule,  the packet is processed using Compression Decompression Function associated with the fields.
+If all the fields in the packet's header satisfied  all the matching operators of a rule,  the packet is processed using Compression Decompression Function associated with the fields.
 Otherwise the next rule is tested.
-[EDIT]If no eligible rule is found, then the packet is dropped.[EDIT]
+If no eligible rule is found, then the packet is sent without compression using fragmentation procedure.

-* sending: The rule number is sent to the other end followed by data resulting from the field compression.
+* sending: The rule number is sent to the other end followed by data resulting from the  compression.
 These data are sent in the rule order for the matching fields.
-The way the rule number is sent depends of the layer two technology and will be specified in a specific document.
+The way the rule number is sent depends on the layer two technology and will be specified in a specific document.
 For exemple, it can either be included in a Layer 2 header or sent in the first byte of the L2 payload.